mljar/plotai/README.md

 The easiest way to create plots in Python and Matplotlib.
 The `plotai` is using LLM to generate code and plots.

 The idea:
-1. User provide input DataFrame and prompt.
+1. User provides input DataFrame and prompt.
-2. The `PlotAI` constructs a prompt for LLM which contains first 5 rows of DataFrame and user's prompt and asks for Python code as output.
+2. The `PlotAI` constructs a prompt for LLM, which contains the first 5 rows of DataFrame and the user's prompt and asks for Python code as output.
-3. Returned Python code is executed and plot is displayed.
+3. Returned Python code is executed, and the plot is displayed.

 https://github.com/mljar/plotai/assets/6959032/cb80bc35-e534-466d-aa1d-ce240d35f624